Riveting machine: Orbital riveting

 Orbital riveting machines have a spinning forming tool (known as a peen) which is gradually lowered into the rivet which spreads the material of the rivet into a desired shape depending upon the design of the tool.
 Orbital forming machines offer the user more control over the riveting cycle but the trade off is in cycle time which can be 2 or 3 seconds.

 There are different types of riveting machines.
 Each type of machine has unique features and benefits.
 The orbital riveting process is different from impact riveting and spiralform riveting.
 Orbital riveting requires less downward force than impact or spiral riveting.
 Also, orbital riveting tooling typically lasts longer.

-Orbital riveting machines are used in a wide range of applications including brake linings for commercial vehicles, aircraft, and locomotives, textile and leather goods, metal brackets, window and door furniture, latches and even mobile phones.
-Many materials can be riveted together using orbital riveting machines including delicate and brittle materials, and sensitive electrical or electronic components.

 The orbital riveting process uses a forming tool mounted at a 3 or 6° angle.
 The forming tool contacts the material and then presses it while rotating until the final form is achieved.
 The final form often has height and/or diameter specifications.

 Pneumatic orbital riveting machines typically provide downward force in the 1000–7500 lb range.
 Hydraulic orbital riveting machines typically provide downward force in the 6000–50000 lb range.

 Radial (Spiralform) riveting

 Radial riveting is subtly different from orbital forming.
-In most cases however, where high-quality joints are demanded, the radial riveting technology is the appropriate procedure due to the low cyle time, the little force needed and the high quality results obtained.
+In most cases however, where high-quality joints are demanded, the radial riveting technology is the appropriate procedure due to the low cycle time, the little force needed and the high quality results obtained.

 The riveting peen describes a rose-petal path.
 The rivet is deformed in three directions.
-Radially outwards, radially inwards and overlying also tangentially.
+Radially outwards, radially inwards, and overlying also tangentially.

-Excellent surface structure of the closing head: With the Radial riveting process, the tool itself does not rotate.
-The friction between tool and work-piece is thus at a minimum.
+Excellent surface structure of the closing head: with the radial riveting process, the tool itself does not rotate.
+The friction between tool and workpiece is thus at a minimum.
 The result is an excellent surface structure.

 Low workpiece loading: Even bakelite or ceramic parts can be riveted.
 Lateral forces are negligible.
 Clamping is usually unnecessary.